"A new reforestation approach, rooted in science, to increase carbon sequestration in trees & soil.”

 Hands holding healthy soil

-“This is an important world-first field trial which will measure carbon sequestered in trees and soil on a scope and scale not seen before. ”
+“This is an important world-first field trial which measures carbon sequestered in trees and soil on a scope and scale not seen before. ”

 Dr Colin Averill,